mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Intuition covers “mental alertness”—the ability to take in and process information, to read a crowd, to assess a situation for danger or opportunity.
 A character with little Intuition may be unobservant, may rarely think things fully through, or could simply be “slow.”
 A character with a high Intuition is adept at making the best of a bad situation, knowing when to leave before an encounter escalates, noticing small clues, and working from instinct.

-**Logic**
+**Intelligence**

-Logic represents a character’s memorizing ability and raw brain- power.
+Intelligence represents a character’s memorizing ability and raw brain- power.
 It denotes how fast a character learns, how much she can re- member, and how well she can execute pre-planned sequences.
-A Logic-lacking character might get overwhelmed when confronted with a lot of details and may have a poor memory—especially for facts and figures.
-Characters with a high Logic rating will likely be excellent book-learners, able to deal with computer and magic theory with ease, and capable of building (and tearing down!) machinery and electronics.
+A Intelligence-lacking character might get overwhelmed when confronted with a lot of details and may have a poor memory—especially for facts and figures.
+Characters with a high Intelligence rating will likely be excellent book-learners, able to deal with computer and magic theory with ease, and capable of building (and tearing down!) machinery and electronics.

 **Willpower**